IntersectMBO/plutus/plutus-playground-client/README.md

 Fair warning before we start: You may struggle with PureScript on Nix on OSX.

 The client and server can be built from the top-level of this repo with:

+When building the client make sure that the generated directory is removed completely or you will get _Duplicate module_ errors.

 ```sh
 nix-build \